- Kaletra is used to treat adults and children at least 14 days old

 Some forms of birth control pills or patches may not work as well if they are used at the same time as Kaletra.
 Discuss your birth control options with your doctor before taking Kaletra.

 Kaletra’s manufacturer says that mothers should not breastfeed while taking Kaletra.

 Storage for Kaletra depends upon the type of preparation.
-For example, Kaletra tablets should be stored at room temperature, which is between 59 and 86 degrees Fahrenheit (15 to 30 degrees Celsius).
-However, oral solutions and capsules of Kaletra should be stored in a refrigerator between the temperatures of 36 and 46 degrees Fahrenheit (2 to 8 degrees Celsius).
+Kaletra tablets should be stored at room temperature between 68 to 77 degrees Fahrenheit (20 to 25 degrees Celsius).
+Oral solutions and capsules of Kaletra should be stored in a refrigerator between the temperatures of 36 and 46 degrees Fahrenheit (2 to 8 degrees Celsius).
 Once opened, the oral suspension of Kaletra should be used within two months.